ci-richard-mcelhinney/nhaystack/docs/nhaystack.md

 region unless you are really sure of what you are doing.
 Instead, always use the proper geographic region-and-timezone, like "America/New_York".

+### 6. How IDs are generated

+Each haystack rec must have an ID that uniquely identifies the object that the rec models.

+By default, nhaystack generates IDs based on the slotPath of components (or the history ID for histories that are not associate with a point).
+E.g:

+    slot:/Foo/SineWave1 --> C.Foo.SineWave1

+    history:/nhaystack_simple/AuditHistory --> H.nhaystack_simple.AuditHistory

+In the above example, the "C" prefix stands for the ComponentSpace, and the "H" stands for the HistorySpace.

+Note that IDs are bi-directionally encoded -- you can always recreate the slotPath from an ID and vice-versa.

+Special characters in the slotPath are handled by replacing the "$" character with a "~" character.
+The sole exception to this rule is that "$20", which represents a single " " character, is replaced with a dash, "-", to improve the readability of the IDS.
+E.g:

+    slot:/Foo/Sine$2fWave1 --> C.Foo.Sine~2fWave1
+    slot:/Foo/Sine$20Wave1 --> C.Foo.Sine-Wave1

+If there is a site-equip-point hierarchy created in the station, then nhaystack will use that to generate the ID rather than the slotPath.
+E.g. if the SineWave in the first example was tagged up with an equip and a site, then its generated ID might look something like this:

+    slot:/Foo/SineWave1 --> S.Carytown.AHU1.SineWave1

+In this case, there are actually two IDs that can be used to resolve the rec -- the slotPath version, and the Site-Equip-Point version.

+Note that older versions of nhaystack used a Base64 encoding of the slot path, which looks something like this:

+    c.c2xvdDovRm9vL1NpbmVXYXZlMg~~
+    h.L25oYXlzdGFja19zaW1wbGUvQXVkaXRIaXN0b3J5

+Nhaystack no longer generates IDs with this form, but it can resolve them.

 [rec]: http://project-haystack.org/doc/TagModel#entities
 [structure]: http://project-haystack.org/doc/Structure
 [hisRead]: http://project-haystack.org/doc/Ops#hisRead